kewanfr/kewanfr/README.md

 I also loves travelling.
 Since 2016, I travel with my parents across Europe, and I love it.
 It help me to increase my english skills.

-At age 9, I was diagnosed with autism.
-It is characterized by difficulties in communication and social relationships.

 <!--
 **kewanfr/kewanfr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.